Your rights and the Gardaí

 - If Gardaí decide to interview you without your parents/guardian present, they must try to get another relative or responsible adult to be present at the interview.
 Often, this is the local peace commissioner.

 - The Gardaí must do their best to ensure that you are not detained with people over the age of 18, unless there is no other facility available.

 Your rights and disabilities

-- If you have a disability, you must be treated similarly to a person under the age of 18.
+- If you have an intellectual disability, you must be treated similarly to a person under the age of 18.

 - If you have a hearing disability, you cannot be questioned without an interpreter being present unless you sign away this right.
 If you cannot get access to an interpreter, you must be questioned in writing.